ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-migration.md

 Once behavior was stable, the C-shaped translation had completed its mission.
 It was now possible to make the code explain itself.

-No grand redesign followed.
-Instead, ChatGPT made a long series of small, measured changes.
+I did not ask for a grand redesign.
+Instead, I had ChatGPT make a long series of small, measured changes.
 Raw pointer conventions became ordinary Rust references, slices, return values, and explicit optional states where the ABI allowed it.
 Ownership operations gained names, mutation moved closer to the state it changed, and the parser's major responsibilities separated into focused